Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Sensing RIS-Based Channel Estimation

 \section{Sensing RIS-Based Channel Estimation}

 In this section, we will first briefly introduce the hardware architecture required for detecting the \ac{IRF} in Subsection~\ref{Hardware Architecture of Sensing RIS}.
 Then, the core concept of IRF channel estimation and beamforming procedures will be introduced in Subsection~\ref{IRF Channel Estimation and Beamforming}.
-Finally, Subsection~\ref{Pilot Overhead} will include the analysis on pilot overhead and computational complexity of our proposed IRF-based CSI acquisition methods.
+After that, Subsection~\ref{Pilot Overhead} will include the analysis on pilot overhead and computational complexity of the proposed IRF-based CSI acquisition methods.
+Finally, the extension to the co-existence case of direct-reflective links are presented in Subsection~\ref{Sec4-Subsec4}.